LazyBun/owasp-top10-security/PITCHME.md

 +++

-# How do I fight it?
+## How do I fight it?

-* Don’t store sensitive data unnecessarily.
-Discard it as soon as possible.
+* Discard sensitive data as soon as possible |
-* Make sure you encrypt all sensitive data at REST
+* Make sure you encrypt all sensitive data at REST |
-* Encrypt all data in transit, such as using TLS
+* Encrypt all data in transit |
-* Ensure up-to-date and strong standard algorithms or ciphers
+* Ensure up-to-date and strong standard algorithms or ciphers |
-* Ensure passwords are stored with a strong adaptive algorithm such as [Argon2](https://www.cryptolux.org/index.php/Argon2), [bcrypt](https://en.wikipedia.org/wiki/Bcrypt)
+* Ensure passwords are stored with a strong adaptive algorithm such as [Argon2](https://www.cryptolux.org/index.php/Argon2), [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) |
 * Disable caching for response that contain sensitive data

 ---